seancdavis/seancdavis-com/www/src/blog/posts/2020-09-24-netlify-redirects-headers-with-eleventy.md

 ---
-title: "Add Netlify Redirects and Headers to an Eleventy Project"
+title: Add Netlify Redirects and Headers to an Eleventy Project
-description: "What seems like a simple task can be a little tricky to get right with Eleventy.
-Learn how to add a _redirects file to Eleventy projects deployed with Netlify."
+description: What seems like a simple task can be a little tricky to get right with Eleventy.
+Learn how to add a _redirects file to Eleventy projects deployed with Netlify.
 tags:
   - eleventy
   - netlify
+image: /blog/default/default-lime-03.png
 ---

 On the surface, this seems like such a simple task: Create a [`_redirects`](https://docs.netlify.com/routing/redirects/) or [`_headers`](https://docs.netlify.com/routing/headers/) file and drop them into the build directory.